 Courses for undergraduate students meet the First-Year Composition requirement.
-Courses for graduate students focus on the skills necessary for their specific academic programs.
+Courses for graduate students described below focus on the skills necessary for their specific academic programs.

-ENGL 003: Composition and Literature I for International Writers (3 Credits)
+ENGL 003: Composition and Literature I for Multilingual Writers (3 Credits)

 Students improve both their advanced academic written English and academic writing style through a process of reading fiction and non-fiction and by writing well-organized, coherent essays for academics.
 Author citation, style, and written fluency and accuracy are addressed within students’ writing.
 Enrollment is limited to multilingual speakers of English from different cultural and linguistic backgrounds; prior academic writing history, English placement testing, and/or ICAPE director’s recommendation determines placement.
 The Norton Field Guide to Writing w/ Readings and Handbook with Inquizitive is used for this course.

-ENGL 005: Composition and Literature II for International Writers (3 Credits)
+ENGL 005: Composition and Literature II for Multilingual Writers (3 Credits)

-ENGL 015: Speech Communication for International Speakers of English (1 Credit)
+ENGL 015: Speech Communication for Multilingual Speakers of English (1 Credit)

-ESLP 001: ESL Academic Writing and Grammar (1 Credit)
+ESLP 001: Clarity and Accuracy in Writing (1 Credit)

 Instruction in understanding and using advanced English sentence structures in writing.
 Advanced academic vocabulary and grammar development to improve writing sophistication and accuracy.
 Required for graduate students who do not achieve a sufficient score on the Lehigh ESL Writing Sample and/or for students needing additional writing proficiency.

-ESLP 002: ESL Academic Writing and Reading (1 Credit)
+ESLP 002: Academic Writing and Reading for Research (1 Credit)

-ESLP 003: ESL Clear Speech and Conversation (1 Credit)
+ESLP 003: Intelligibility and Comprehensibility in English (1 Credit)

 Conversational English, colloquial language and idioms, pronunciation and accent reduction and practice in basic listening skills for an academic setting.

-ESLP 011: ESL Technical Writing and Composition (1 Credit)
+ESLP 011: Technical Writing and Composition (1 Credit)

-ESLP 012: ESL Advanced Speech and Presentation Skills (1 Credit)
+ESLP 012: Advanced Presentation Skills for Teaching Assistants (1 Credit)

 English Teacher Training Courses